Skip to main content

 James Jones enlisted in the army in 1939, and he was first stationed in Hawaii. where he would witness firsthand the attack on Pearl Harbor in 1941.
 His time in the army would influence his writing with all three of his novels highlighting the grueling realities of soldier life within the military.
 The first of these was From Here to Eternity, published in 1951.

-There’s a lot of transgressive behavior within the book.
+One of the first things to note about Jones' book is that is has a lot of transgressive behavior.
 Soldiers in this book talk the way soldiers actually talk.
 Both of the film’s romantic arcs hit cultural nerves with prostitution on one side of the coin and an extra-marital affair on the other.
 Several enlisted men, including Maggio, earn extra cash by performing oral sex on wealthy landlords on the island.
 (This was during a time when homosexuality resulted in discharge from the army.)
-But the movie’s biggest punch was how ruthlessly it portrayed the armed forces.
+But the novel’s biggest punch was how ruthlessly it portrayed the armed forces.

 James Jones